Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Methods

-where $\mu$ is the chemical potential, $t$, $t'$, and $t''$ are the first, second, and third nearest neighbor hopping parameters, $t_z$ is the inter-layer hopping parameter, $a=3.75$~\AA~is the in-plane lattice constant of Nd-LSCO, and $c/2=6.6$~\AA~is the CuO$_2$ layer spacing.
+where $\mu$ is the chemical potential, $t$, $t'$, and $t''$ are the first, second, and third nearest neighbour hopping parameters, $t_z$ is the inter-layer hopping parameter, $a=3.75$~\AA~is the in-plane lattice constant of Nd-LSCO, and $c/2=6.6$~\AA~is the CuO$_2$ layer spacing.
 The inter-layer hopping has the form factor $\cos(k_xa/2)\cos(k_ya/2)[\cos(k_xa)-\cos(k_ya)]^2$, which accounts for the offset copper oxide planes between layers of the body-centered tetragonal structure \cite{chakravarty1993interlayer}.

-The fit results are presented in \autoref{fig:overdoped}b (for the ADMR) and \autoref{tab:fit_result_0p24_bandstructure} (for the tight-binding and scattering rate parameters.)
+The fit results are presented in \autoref{fig:overdoped}b (for the ADMR) and Extended Data Table 1 (for the tight-binding and scattering rate parameters.)
 Although the genetic algorithm was allowed to search over a wide range of parameters, we found that the optimal solution converged towards $t'$, $t''$ and $t_{\rm z}$ values extremely close to the ARPES values, with a 7\% deviation at most for $t_{\rm z}$.
 Only $\mu$, and therefore the doping $p$, is substantially different from the ARPES value.
 The higher doping found by ARPES may be due to the difficulty in accounting for the $k_z$ dispersion, or may be due to different doping at the surface.
 Nevertheless, the shape of the Fermi surface found by fitting the ADMR data (see \autoref{fig:overdoped}b, c) is electron like and qualitatively identical to the one measured by ARPES \cite{matt2015electron}, and the doping we find ($p=0.248$) is very close to the nominal one $p=0.24 \pm 0.005$ \cite{daou2009linear}.

-This demonstrates that the Fermi surface is correctly mapped out by the ADMR data.
-In the figures and the analysis presented in this manuscript, we use the tight-binding values from \autoref{tab:fit_result_0p24_bandstructure}, and for simplicity we refer to them as the ``tight-binding values from ARPES '', as they only differ by the chemical potential value.
+This demonstrates that the Fermi surface is correctly mapped out by our analysis of the ADMR data.
+In the figures and the analysis presented in this manuscript, we use the tight-binding values from Extended Data Table 1, and for simplicity we refer to them as the ``tight-binding values from ARPES '', as they only differ by the chemical potential value.